Jimbo994/ProgrammeerProject/REPORT.md

 In this navigationdrawer activity a user can see a ListView which shows all groups this user is part of.
 Through navigation drawer a user can go to his account details in <i>MyAccountActivity</i> or can sign out his account and go back to <i>LogInActivity</i>.
 On click a floating action button a user can create a new group by being directed to <i>MakeGroupActivity</i>.
 By LongItemClicking a group in the ListView a user can delete a group.
-Every member of a group can delete a group, which might seem risky but I will explain my choice later on.
+Every member of a group can delete a group.
 On ItemClick on a group a user can see the contents of this group in <i>RoomActivity</i>.

 *RoomActivity*